beccasaurus/SpecMap/README.markdown

 To run the "specs": `./script/run_specs`

-That's it - just eyeball the output.
+That's it - just eyeball the output and make sure it looks correct.

-SpecMap doesn't have any of its own unit tests!
+SpecMap doesn't have any of its own unit tests, hence why it's staying TINY on purpose!

 License
 -------